muabdalaleam/Plumadoro/README.md

 configuration throw a dotfile and a `CSV` log file

 ## Installation
-You download the repo along with the binary from the releases page (link) to install it do the following:<br>
+You download the repo along with the binary from the [Releases](https://github.com/muabdalaleam/Plumadoro/releases/latest) page to install it do the following:<br>
 ```
 tar -xf plumadoro_<version>.tar.gz